MorganBergen/solidity-kubi/lectures/lecture-01/README.md

 [step 1: generating accounts](https://github.com/MorganBergen/solidity-kubi/tree/main/lectures/lecture-01#step-1-generating-accounts)

-## step 0: configure Geth
+# step 0: configure Geth

-Step 0 will explored the various options for configuring a local private network.
+We will explore the various options for configuring a local private network.
 This step will show how to set up and launch a private network, unlock the associated accounts, attach a console to check the network status and make some basic interactions.

 **Learning Objectives:**